doubleloop-io/avanscoperta-orchard-playground/README.md

 ## Cons
 We are expecting some _"ouch this is so boring!"_ feeling when dealing with projections.
 We moved the _descriptors_ outside of the aggregate logic, because there is no logic associated with the descriptors.

+## Awkward stuff :-/
+Apparently we need a new data definition, _which looks like the old style entities, which are now the aggregates ...is that it?_

+In practice, if we have only one aggregate, and only one projection, ...we'll be writing more code.
+Things start to get interesting when the `*View` class starts getting different from the aggregate.

+Please keep in mind that the `View` is a decision support tool for human beings, that will need to decide upon a slightly different data set.

 ## Testing Projections